One of Manchester's last untouched Victorian Mills

-We're back doing what we do best with Avro lofts, in one of Manchester's last untouched Victorian Mills, Brownsfield Mill.
+Avro is one of Manchester's last untouched Victorian Mills, formerly known as Brownsfield Mill.

 Built in 1825 and overlooking the Rochdale Canal, Grade II* Listed, Avro was once home to A.V.
 Roe & Co., Britain's first aeroplane manufacturer.

-At Avro, Urban Splash have created 31 traditional, canalside loft apartments; some of the biggest in Manchester.
-Set over five floors our one, two and three bedroom lofts range from 829 - 2,600 sq ft, with feature walls of exposed brickwork and cast iron columns.
-The former triple storey 'Engine House' is now a unique three-storey town house at the heart of the development.
+At Avro, Urban Splash have created 31 traditional, canal side loft apartments; some of the biggest in Manchester.
+Set over five floors our one, two and three bedroom lofts range from 829 - 2,600 sq ft, with so many original features, such as: exposed brickwork, cast iron columns, original ceilings and fittings.

-Avro is situated in the Northern Quarter, one of the most exciting and culturally vibrant areas of the city and within close proximity to Ancoats, one of Manchester's largest regeneration areas.
+Avro is situated in the Northern Quarter, one of the most exciting and culturally vibrant areas of the city and within close proximity to Ancoats, one of Manchester's largest regeneration areas that plays host to some of the city's most popular food and drink

 Lofts aren't new to us, we started developing loft apartments in the centre of Manchester over 25 years ago.
 From Britannia Mills in Castlefield, to Concert Square in Liverpool; we have pioneered city living in the north of England, reinventing old buildings and creating amazing new homes, workspaces and communities.